wangqinNick/tp/docs/DeveloperGuide.md

 2. The user inputs `add -m CS2101` into ra.VI, as the user adds a module they are taking into the `ModuleManager`.
 The user keys in as many modules into ra.VI as they are taking.

-3. Once the user attains a grade for the modules keyed in, they inputs `grade CS2101 4 A-` (4 MCs, A grade) to record the grade for their module.
+3. Once the user attains a grade for the modules keyed in, they input `grade CS2101 4 A-` (4 MCs, A grade) to record the grade for their module.
 They does this for all the other modules they have taken.

 4. Once every module in the `ModuleManager` has been graded, they inputs `cap` to calculate their accumulative